-As we are reaching our twentieth anniversary next academic year, the Hertie School can proudly look back proudly on its achievements.
-We have grown into a community of over eight hundred students and over two thousand alumni hailing from over 110 countries.
-With a faculty of 37 permanent professors and over 350 staff members, we are now offering four graduate programs, executive education and a doctoral program.
-Resolutely international, we are a founding partner of the European university CIVICA created in 2019, which allows us to build a strategic alliance with other institutions dedicated to using the social sciences to further civic engagement and the common good from Madrid to Bucarest, with partners such as Sciences Po in Paris, the London School of Economics, the European University Institute, Bocconi University, Central European University, Romania's National University of Political Studies and Public Administration, and the Stockholm School of Economics.
-To make our strengths more visible and provide a beacon of light onto the most wicked problems of the world, the Hertie School has founded six centres of competence in recent years: the Jacques Delors Centre on European integration, the Centre for International Security, the Centre for Fundamental Rights, the Centre for Digital Governance, the Centre for Sustainability and a Data Science Lab.
+As we reach our twentieth anniversary in the next academic year, the Hertie School can look back proudly on its achievements.
+We have grown into a community of over 800 students and over 2,000 alumni hailing from more than 110 countries.
+With a faculty of 37 permanent professors and over 350 staff members, we are now offering four graduate programmes, executive education and one doctoral programme.
+Resolutely international, we are a founding partner of the European university network CIVICA created in 2019, which allows us to build a strategic alliance with other institutions dedicated to using the social sciences to further civic engagement and the common good from Madrid to Bucharest, with partners such as Sciences Po in Paris, the London School of Economics, Romania's National University of Political Studies and Public Administration and IE University in Madrid.

+To make our strengths more visible and shine a beacon of light on the most wicked problems of the world, the Hertie School has founded six centres of competence in recent years: the Jacques Delors Centre on European integration, the Centre for International Security, the Centre for Fundamental Rights, the Centre for Digital Governance, the Centre for Sustainability and the Data Science Lab.